diskuv/dirsp-exchange/README.md

 [dirsp]) is not an ideal production language!
 So we built a tool `dirsp-ps2ocaml` to translate algorithms written in ProScript into OCaml.

-Let's be clear ... we don't think OCaml is an ideal production language; the OCaml ecosystem is quite small.
-But we think there is a navigable path compared to JavaScript for OCaml to be embedded in several host languages (Java, Objective-C, JavaScript, etc.) and able to run logic (security and privacy algorithms) on many different platforms (web sites and services, Android, iOS, Windows, etc.).
+Let's be clear ... we don't think OCaml is an ideal production language either; we suspect many teams will find the OCaml ecosystem to be too small.
+But we think there is a navigable path compared to JavaScript for OCaml to be embedded in several host languages (Java, Objective-C, JavaScript, etc.) and able to run logic (security and privacy algorithms) on many different host platforms (desktop, server, mobile, etc.).

 ## Libraries